Executive Summary

 The Cosmic Microwave Background Stage IV experiment (CMB-S4) will use telescopes sited in Chile and Antarctica to study the oldest light from the beginning of the universe.
 Achieving its goals requires unique US infrastructure at the South Pole.

 Early implementation of a planned accelerator upgrade (Main Injector Ramp and Target; ACE-MIRT) at Fermilab advances the timeline of the DUNE program.
 The re-envisioned second phase of DUNE, which adds a third underground detector module and an upgraded near detector complex, further expands DUNE’s power and scope as a neutrino laboratory.
-We preserve research and development (R&D) toward an advanced fourth detector that could ultimately expand DUNE’s physics program.
+We recommend research and development (R&D) toward an advanced fourth detector that could ultimately expand DUNE’s physics program.

 A comprehensive program that includes a Generation 3 (G3) Dark Matter experiment will probe the enigmatic nature of dark matter, which makes up a significant portion of the universe’s mass and energy and has been one of the most enduring mysteries in modern physics.
 The recommended program also invests in multi-messenger observatories with dark matter sensitivity, including IceCube Gen-2, and small-scale dark matter experiments using innovative technologies.